Locchuong96/machine-learning/mottos/readme.md

 ### 11.8.22

     If you can solve the problem right now. at least be dare to look at it, sometime the answer will grow in your mind

+### 11.9.22

+    when every slowdown an uncertainty, let try to make a breakthrough, be  more active and more confidence.